 The Preschool Development Grant offers an unprecedented opportunity for Nebraska to assess and improve its early childhood system at the state and local levels.
 It also provides a framework to bring together the combined resources and expertise of state agencies, early childhood and K-12 educators, community leaders, nonprofits and an array of private sector interests for a common goal—to improve the developmental outcomes of our state’s youngest children.

 Nebraska has an established national reputation for promoting locally designed early childhood efforts and innovative public-private partnerships.
 Nebraska’s PDG award will build on those strengths by focusing on community-level needs and improving the alignment and effectiveness of early childhood systems.
 Activities funded through the grant will closely involve parents as the key stakeholders in guiding children’s early learning and development.
-These efforts will include the largest and most comprehensive survey of Nebraska families with young children yet conducted in the state.
+These efforts have included the largest and most comprehensive survey yet conducted in the state of Nebraska families with young children.

 - Statewide Strategic Plan

 - Maximizing Parental Choice and Knowledge

 - Sharing Best Practices and Professional Development for the Early Childhood Workforce